jquant/jai-sdk/docs/source/1-overview/classification_with_iris.rst

     Best model at epoch: 69 val_loss: 0.07

-For more information about the :code:`j.fit` args you can access :ref:`the reference part <source/reference/jai:jai python api>` of our documentation.
+For more information about the :code:`j.fit` args you can access :ref:`the reference part <source/reference/fit_kwargs:fit kwargs>` of our documentation.

 ***************
 Model Inference